US Now Leads World in Covid-19 Cases

 A national survey of Americans found that 88% believe the Covid-19 outbreak is a major threat to the economy while 66% said the pandemic threatens the collective health of the nation, according to Pew Research Center data released Thursday.

-In California, where over 3,000 people have tested positive for the novel virus, Gov. Gavin Newsom announced banks and credit unions have agreed to a 90-day mortgage payment grace period for struggling homeowners.
+In California, where nearly 4,000 people have tested positive for the novel virus, Gov. Gavin Newsom announced banks and credit unions have agreed to a 90-day mortgage payment grace period for struggling homeowners.

 “Millions of California families will be able to take a sigh of relief,” Newsom said in a statement Wednesday.
 “These new financial protections will provide relief to California families and serve as a model for the rest of the nation.”